Learn Rule Of Thirds In Photography Under 5 Minutes

 photography rule of thirds

-the first thing that every beginner photographer learns is the rule of thirds in photography.
+The first thing that every beginner photographer learns is the rule of thirds in photography.

-if you don’t know anything about the rule of thirds and how to apply the rule of third with your images then this is the article that helps you to know it and master it.
+If you don’t know anything about the rule of thirds and how to apply it to your images then this is the article that can help you know it and master it.

-in this article, I’m covering some important topics for beginners.
+In this article, I’m covering some important topics for beginners.

-with some simple explanations and examples.
+With some simple explanations and examples.

-here is the first and very important question for you…
+Here is the first and very important question for you…

 What is the rule of thirds?

-here is the simple answer to this question.
+Here is the simple answer to this question.

-let me ask you some simple questions, which you already know if you like to capture images.
+Let me ask you some simple questions, which you already know if you like to capture images.

-like this…
+Like this…

 rule of thirds

-if you’re saying no then you need to capture some more images with your smartphone.
+If your answer is no then you need to capture some more images with your smartphone.

-you can find this kind of frame in your camera viewfinder.
+You can find this kind of frame in your camera viewfinder.

-so as you can see this full-frame is divided into nine different sections.
+So as you can see this full-frame is divided into nine different sections.

 rule of thirds

-that’s it, this is called a rule of thirds.
+That’s it, this is called a rule of thirds.

 Why the rule of thirds is very important and popular??

-but do you know why it is so important in this photography industry?
+But do you know why it is so important in this photography industry?

-here are some cool facts you need to know before mastering the rule of thirds…
+Here are some cool facts you need to know before mastering the rule of thirds…

-just try capturing images with and without the rule of thirds ( examples are available at the end of the article…)
+Just try capturing images with and without the rule of thirds ( examples are available at the end of the article…)

-if your main focus is the subject then you don’t even need this rule, you’re ok with that.
+If your main focus is the subject then you don’t even need this rule, you’re ok with that.

 An Easy Trick To Capture Images Using The Rule Of Thirds

-if you somehow forgot to capture images using this rule or if you have already captured an image with this rule but don’t like it anymore then just crop your images as your requirement.
+If you somehow forgot to capture images using this rule or if you have already captured an image with this rule but don’t like it anymore then just crop your images as your requirement.

-and you’re good to go.
+And you’re good to go.

-or you can even capture both types of images, and choose which one you like.
+Or you can even capture both types of images, and choose which one you like.

-portrait image
+Portrait image

 rule of thirds